Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Introduction

 \subsection{Unbiased estimation without accept/reject steps}

 This paper describes a technique for performing Bayesian inference based on unbiased unadjusted Markov chain Monte Carlo that does not rely on Metropolis-Hastings accept/reject steps.
 Our algorithm is based on a multilevel scheme \cite{MBG15} that combines several different unadjusted MCMC chains to eliminate bias efficiently.
-Our approach is related to a recent paper \cite{ruzayqat2022unbiased} that introduced an unbiased unadjusted MCMC method, however we employ state-of-the-art integrators, and we extend the method with modifications for handling incomplete (or approximate) gradients, thus obtaining a procedure with improved scalability and competitiveness compared to state-of-the-art algorithms such as randomized Hamiltonian Monte Carlo (RHMC) \cite{RHMC,chen2023does}.
+Our approach is related to a recent paper \cite{ruzayqat2022unbiased} that introduced an unbiased unadjusted MCMC method, however we employ state-of-the-art integrators, and we extend the method with modifications for handling incomplete (or approximate) gradients, thus obtaining a procedure with improved scalability and competitiveness compared to state-of-the-art algorithms such as randomized Hamiltonian Monte Carlo (RHMC) \cite{RHMC,chen2023does}. {We also provide theoretical guarantees that are explicit in key parameters such as dimension, enabling direct comparison with state-of-the-art algorithms.}

 Unbiased Monte Carlo methods have been widely studied in the recent literature; see Section 2.1 of \cite{jacob2020unbiased} for an overview.
 The goal of the methods of \cite{glynn2014exact,rhee2015unbiased, jacob2020unbiased, heng2019unbiased, corenflos2022unbiased} is to remove burn-in bias via couplings. \cite{kahale2022unbiased} proposed an alternative method for eliminating burn-in bias by considering a burn-in period of random length.
 The cited papers above all require that the stationary distribution of the Markov chain has no bias (hence, these methods typically involve Metropolization) and are not able to remove discretization bias in SDEs such as \eqref{eq:kinetic_langevin} treated using numerical methods.
 Middleton et al \cite{middleton2020unbiased} extended unbiased methods to intractable likelihoods, and \cite{Douc2022Poission} created unbiased estimators of MCMC asymptotic variances.